 There is no actionable case too challenging for our legal team to represent.
 The Morris Bart law firm is ready to fight back against your detractors, even for cases involving significant corporations and nationwide insurance companies.

-The central theme of a personal injury claim, such as one caused by defective back-up signals, is to pursue compensation for the losses that another person caused you.
+A personal injury claim, such as one based on defective back-up signals, is to pursue compensation for the losses that another person caused you.
 Our state’s civil laws protect those who were harmed by another’s negligence that resulted in bodily harm or wrongful death.

 While all cases are unique, the Morris Bart law firm will look for opportunities to recover an award for you, including: